 - a) Refer to the Match Day Rules document for information regarding the maximum number of batters per innings and the compulsory retirement of batters for the respective format - b) Any retired batters (retired not out under compulsory retirement rules) may return to the crease once all others have batted, in the order they retired.
-A batter who retires hurt may return at any time after the fall of a wicket - c) Those players that did not bowl or wicket-keep in the first innings should be placed high in the batting order. - d) A batter who retires prior to reaching compulsory retirement is not out but may not return to the crease. - e) Coaches/Team Managers should rotate the batting order each match, as described in the Match Day Rules document for the respective formats. - f) Stage 3 Premier League: A player who bats for 60 or more balls is not permitted to bat in the top 4 batters of the following batting innings for their team (ie, they can not bat any higher than No 5), except where the following innings is a semi final or grand final match.
+A batter who retires hurt may return at any time after the fall of a wicket - c) Those players that did not bowl or wicket-keep in the first innings should be placed high in the batting order. - d) A batter who retires prior to reaching compulsory retirement is not out but may not return to the crease. - e) Coaches/Team Managers should rotate the batting order each match, as described in the Match Day Rules document for the respective formats. - f) Stage 3 Premier League: A player who bats for more than 60 balls in a 40 over match and 30 balls in an T20 is not permitted to bat in the top 4 batters of the following batting innings for their team (ie, they cannot bat any higher than No 5), except where the following innings is a semi final or grand final match.